Injection

 • Cost Center.
 Optional.
 A cost center identifier can be used for categorizing expenses.
 When a carrier's API supports it, this field will be sent to the carrier to facilitate accounting.

-• Returns Address.
+• Return To Address.
 Optional.
-A returns address is the address where a package will be returned, if it is undeliverable for any reason.
+A return to address is the address where a package will be returned, if it is undeliverable for any reason.
+This overrides any other return address that might be configured at a higher level, such as on the carrier account or at the origin.
 You can select an existing return address or create a new one.

-• Return Contact.
+• Return To Contact.
 Optional.
-A return contact is the person within your organization who serves as the point of contact regarding shipment returns.
+A return to contact is the person within your organization who serves as the point of contact regarding shipment returns.
+This overrides any other return contact that might be configured at a higher level, such as on the carrier account or at the origin.
 You can select an existing return contact or create a new one.

 • Credentials.
 Required.
 You'll select the desired carrier credentials from the list of available carrier credentials in a dropdown menu.